richmahn/en_tn/mat/04/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of verses 6, 10, 15 and 16, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in verses 6, 15 and 16, which is quoted from the OT.

+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in verse 10.

 #### Other possible translation difficulties in this chapter ####